 Our award winning national Gender Attitudes Survey, carried out with Research NZ in late 2017, has given us a snapshot of New Zealanders knowledge of, and attitudes towards, gender equality.
 This comprehensive, ongoing survey will be repeated regularly to allow us to measure shifts in attitudes over time.

 The good news is most New Zealanders recognise gender equality is a fundamental right for all of us.
-But we are seeing a pocket of New Zealanders that hold outdated and old-fashioned views when it comes to gender stereotypes and roles.
+But a pocket of New Zealanders hold outdated views about gender roles.